A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Model Development

 \subsection{Deep Learning}

-We implement a Deep Neural Network (henceforth DNN) to address the issue of dynamic balance sheet forecasting.
-Deep learning has been an active field of research in the recent years, as it has achieved significant breakthroughs in the fields of computer vision and language understanding.
-In particular they have been extremely successful in diverse time-series modelling tasks as machine translation~\cite{cho2014a, tu2016a} machine summarization and recommendation engines~\cite{quadrana2017a}.
+Deep learning is a highly active field of research, having recently achieved significant breakthroughs in the fields of computer vision and language understanding.
+They have been extremely successful in diverse time-series modeling tasks, including machine translation~\cite{vaswani} and recommendation engines~\cite{quadrana2017a}.
 However, their application in the field of finance is rather limited.
-Specifically, our paper constitutes one of the first works presented in the literature that considers application of deep learning to address the challenging financial modelling task of financial balance sheet stress testing.
-Deep Neural Networks differ from Shallow Neural Networks (one layer) on the multiple internal layers employed between the input values and the predicted result (Fig. \ref{fig:dnn}).
+To the best of knowledge, our work constitutes one of the first in the literature that considers DL to address the challenging financial modeling task of \textit{dynamic financial balance sheet stress testing}.

-Constructing a DNN without nonlinear activation functions is impossible, as without these the deep architecture collapses to an equivalent shallow one.
-Typical choices are logistic sigmoid, hyperbolic tangent and rectified linear unit (ReLU).
-The logistic sigmoid and hyperbolic tangent activation functions are closely related; both belong to the sigmoid family.
-A disadvantage of the sigmoid activation function is that it must be kept small due to their tendency to saturate with large positive or negative values.
-To alleviate this problem, practitioners have derived piecewise linear units like the popular ReLU, which are now the standard choice in deep learning research ReLU.
-The activation layers increase the ability and flexibility of a DNN to capture non-linear relationships in the training dataset.
-On a different perspective, since DNNs comprise a huge number of trainable parameters, it is key that appropriate techniques be employed to prevent them from overfitting.